Angus Robertson: Meeting with Israeli diplomat

+Denial of influence operations by Iran

+IIn 2025, Robertson was asked about allegations that thousands of social media posts supporting Scottish independence originated from an Iranian state-backed influence campaign.
+Robertson rejected concerns that Scottish independence was being backed by Iran and denounced the allegations as "seeking to smear people in this country who believe that this country should be a sovereign state".
+The Scottish Conservative MSP Murdo Fraser accused Robertson of failing to recognise that "bad actors" were seeking to capitalise on the pro-independence movement.

 Controversies

 In September 2014, Robertson – and three of his SNP colleagues – were criticised by The Scotsman and Labour MPs after they missed a vote on an amendment to the bedroom tax that would have exempted certain people in certain circumstances - with critics making the point that the SNP had made opposition to the bedroom tax a central part of its campaign for a yes vote in that year's independence referendum.
 The Labour's Johann Lamont said: "Far from standing up for Scotland, the SNP have stayed at home and let Scotland down."
 The SNP's Philippa Whitford responded: "This vote demonstrates exactly why we need independence.
 This was a defeat for the UK government but it doesn’t end the bedroom tax."
 In December 2014 Robertson did turn up to division on the issue and voted for a Labour motion to scrap it.
 Although Andrew George's Affordable Homes Bill passed at the vote thanks to Labour and Liberal Democrat votes, it did not progress to become law as the Conservative government did not supply a Money Resolution required for the next stage of the process.